buildtide/ShallowNeuralNetwork/README.md

 # NeuralNetwork
 ###[Author: Hussain Mir Ali]
-An artificial neural network with single hidden layer written in JavaScript programming language.
+An artificial neural network I created with a single hidden layer.
+This project has been written in JavaScript.
 The applications include disease prediction, optimizing workout routine and stock prediction.

 To run the project: